• Home

 This has been compounded by the fact that net immigration in the U.S. has begun to decline and will continue to do so, according to Census Bureau data, while the industry relies heavily on immigrant labor.

-On the flipside, more than 30 million Americans will turn 65 between now and 2030—an age often associated with retirement.
-So, while an older population is providing much-needed demand in a sluggish jobs market right now, there will be a significantly smaller workforce to fill the roles when momentum picks up in other sectors down the line.
+On the flip side, more than 30 million Americans will turn 65—an age often associated with retirement—between now and 2030.
+So while an older population is providing much-needed demand in a sluggish jobs market right now, there will be a significantly smaller workforce to fill the roles when momentum picks up in other sectors down the line.

-This slows growth: The Stanford Institute for Economic Policy estimated (even more than a decade ago) that a 10% increase in the fraction of the population ages 60+ decreases GDP per capita by 5.7%.
+This slows growth: The Stanford Institute for Economic Policy estimated (even more than a decade ago) that a 10% increase in the fraction of the population age 60-plus decreases GDP per capita by 5.7%.

-Likewise, AI-related productivity gains mean “it could work out OK,” and Doyle agreed.
-“Some people fear a big shock in unemployment, I’m not necessarily convinced.
-I think probably what would happen is that jobs growth would move into other areas … it’s much easier to focus on what’s being destroyed because that’s obvious, but it’s a lot harder to see what’s being created.
+Likewise, AI-related productivity gains mean “it could work out okay,” and Doyle agreed.
+“Some people fear a big shock in unemployment.
+I’m not necessarily convinced.
+I think probably what would happen is that jobs growth would move into other areas…it’s much easier to focus on what’s being destroyed because that’s obvious, but it’s a lot harder to see what’s being created.
 You have to scratch your head and think about how that would occur, and how the economy would come into an equilibrium on that basis.”

 About the Author